giorgiofacelli/MPNN_2D_bosons/README.md

-# Message-passing Neural Networks (MPNNN) for 2D bosonic systems
+# Message-passing Neural Networks (MPNN) for 2D bosonic systems

 During the duration of my second semester as a MSc student, I developed a MPNN ML architecture to study continuous-variable boson particles in a periodic 2D environment.
 The code is entirely based on JAX Python package and is was mainly trained via open-source package NetKet.